-During the Trump-era of US Politics, Jordan became one of former President Donald Trump’s most loyal allies in the House of Representatives.
-Jordan was one of a handful of Republican politicians to cast votes to halt the certification of President Joe Biden’s Electoral College win both immediately before and after the deadly US Capitol Riot on January 6.
+During Trump’s term as President few members of congress were as loyal as Jim Jordan.
+Jordan was one of only a handful of politicians to cast votes to halt the certification of President Joe Biden’s Electoral College win both immediately before and after the deadly US Capitol Riot on January 6.

-On his way out of office Trump awarded Jordan with the Presidential Medal of Freedom.
+On his way out of the White House Trump awarded Jordan with the Presidential Medal of Freedom.